How to: Use Tor for Linux

 This guide outlines how to use Tor Browser on Linux.

-What is Tor?
-Anchor link
+What is Tor? anchor link

-For people who might need occasional anonymity and privacy when accessing websites, Tor Browser provides a quick and easy way to use the Tor network.
+For people who might need occasional anonymity and privacy when accessing websites, the Tor Browser provides a quick and easy way to use the Tor network.

 The Tor Browser works just like a regular web browser .
 Web browsers are programs you use to view web sites.
 Examples include Chrome, Firefox, and Safari.
 Unlike other web browsers, though, the Tor Browser sends your communications through Tor, making it harder for people who are monitoring you to know exactly what you're doing online, and harder for people monitoring the sites you use to know where you're connecting from.

-Getting Tor Browser Anchor link
+Getting Tor Browser anchor link

 Open a browser like Firefox or Chrome and go to:

 If you are using a search engine to look for the Tor Browser, make sure that the URL is correct.